 Due to the very high demand for services the Center offers primarily short-term counseling.
 Most students who choose individual counseling meet with a counselor between 1-5 times.
 Students who are interested in long term psychotherapy or require specialized treatment will be assisted in finding local mental health professionals who can meet their needs.

 All contacts are strictly confidential under the guidelines of the American Psychological Association and the laws of the Commonwealth of Pennsylvania.
 (Confidentiality may not apply if a person presents an imminent danger to self or others, in cases where a student under 18 is a victim of child abuse, or if a judge issues a court order).

-Please note that we will do our best to keep your communications private, but confidentiality cannot be assured when using email.
+Please note that confidentiality cannot be assured when using email.
+Please call or stop by the Center to make an appointment; do not email a counselor directly.
 Moreover, emails should not be used for urgent communication.
 If you need to speak with a counselor during normal business hours (Monday–Friday; 8:45 a.m.–5 p.m.), please call the Counseling Center at (610) 330-5005.
-In case of an emergency when the Counseling Center is closed, individuals should contact the Office of Public Safety at (610) 330-4444.
+When the Center is closed you will be connected with our after-hours crisis support service.
+In the case of a life-threatening emergency contact the Office of Public Safety at (610) 330-4444.